palmtreephp/container/README.md

 ### Private Services

-Services can be defined as public, meaning they can only be used via dependency injection and cannot be retrieved from the container directly:
+Services can be defined as private, meaning they can only be used via dependency injection and cannot be retrieved from the container directly:

 ```yaml